defi-wonderland/balancer-v1-amm/test/invariants/PROPERTIES.md

 badd should never sum terms which have a sum gt uint max badd should have bsub as reverse operation

-bsub should not be commutative bsub should not be associative bsub should have 0 as identity bsub result should always be lte its terms bsub should alway revert if b > a (duplicate with previous tho)
+bsub should not be associative bsub should have 0 as identity bsub result should always be lte its terms bsub should alway revert if b > a (duplicate with previous tho)

-bsubSign result should always be negative if b > a bsubSign result should always be positive if a > b bsubSign result should always be 0 if a == b
+bsubSign should not be commutative sign-wise bsubSign should be commutative value-wise bsubSign result should always be negative if b > a bsubSign result should always be positive if a > b bsubSign result should always be 0 if a == b